- The forecast accuracy is measured by a number of universally accepted measurement methods.

 - sMAPE: Symmetrical MAPE

-Something to notice is that as one goes down the list, the lesser-used forecast accuracy measurements are lesser used.
+Something to notice is that the lesser-used forecast accuracy measurements are lesser used as one goes down the list.
 A significant issue is forecast accuracy measurements that are not proportional.
 Forecast accuracy measurements that are not proportional are unintuitive and, hence difficult to understand.

-When the topic of forecast accuracy is discussed in most cases, the topic does not move beyond the forecast accuracy of the item, generally at a location, what we call the product location combination.
+When forecast accuracy is discussed in most cases, the topic does not move beyond the forecast accuracy of the item, generally at a location, what we call the product location combination.

-The topic of forecast accuracy tends to focus overwhelmingly on the forecast error measurement, when in fact, this is only one dimension of the forecast accuracy measurement as we cover in the article How is Forecast Error Measured in All of the Dimensions in Reality?
+The topic of forecast accuracy tends to focus overwhelmingly on forecast error measurement.
+In fact, this is only one dimension of forecast accuracy measurement, as we cover in the article How is Forecast Error Measured in All of the Dimensions in Reality?

 Forecast Accuracy Weighing

-One of the major issues of forecast accuracy measurement is that the forecast accuracy is not weighted, and this means the aggregated forecast accuracy is inaccurate.
-Most people being presented with aggregated forecast accuracy are not aware of this inaccuracy due to unweighted forecast errors.
+One of the major issues of forecast accuracy measurement is that the forecast accuracy is not weighted, which means the aggregated forecast accuracy is inaccurate.
+Most people presented with aggregated forecast accuracy are not aware of this inaccuracy due to unweighted forecast errors.